-During the past few months, I developed an interest for radio frequency (RF) technologies and was looking for a project where I could apply these technologies.
+In 2017, I developed an interest for radio frequency (RF) communications in practical settings and was looking for a project where I could apply these technologies.
 I stumbled upon ADS-B (Automatic Dependent Surveillance-Broadcast).
 Air traffic controllers and pilots use this system to identify aircraft as well as their speed, position (using GPS satellites) and altitude, to name just a few.
 This information is broadcast by (almost) all aircraft – even hot air balloons – at a frequency of 1090 MHz.
-Anyone with the proper equipment can decode (and visualize) this data in real time or store it for later processing.
+Anyone with the proper equipment can decode (and visualize) the data in real time, or store it for later processing.

 ADS-B data collection